 Wine categories : In August 2009 the EU wine market regulations with fundamental changes in wine names and quality levels became valid for all member countries.
-There are the following new names or quality levels (see also in detail under quality system ).
+There are the following new names and quality levels (see also in detail under quality system ).
 The traditional terms Vinho Regional and DOC are still possible as an alternative:

-Vinho : Wines without a denomination of origin.
-This lowest quality grade is mostly blends from different growing areas.
+Vinho : Wines without a narrow designation of origin.
+This lowest quality level is mostly blends from different growing areas.

 IGP or IG (Indicação Geográfica Protegida) or Vinho Regional :

-A country wine with protected geographical indication.
+A country wine with a protected geographical indication.
 The regulations contain certain criteria such as B. grape variety (85% must come from the area) and alcohol content, but offer relatively large scope.
 There are 14 country wine areas; see the list below.

 IPR (Indicacão de Proveniencia Regulamentada) :

-The former DOC precursor was abandoned in 2011.
+The previous pre-DOC stage was abandoned in 2011.

 DOP (Denominação de Origem Protegida) or DOC (Denominacão de origem controlada):

 A quality wine with a protected designation of origin.
-There are grape varieties, minimum maturation periods in barrels and bottle, minimum values for alcohol content. acid and total extract (Dry extract), as well colour and Aroma required.
-Before the marketing must have a sensory and analytical test respectively.
+There are grape varieties, minimum maturation times in barrels and bottles, minimum values for alcohol content. acid and total extract (Dry extract), as well colour and Aroma required.
+Before marketing, one must sensory and analytical testing respectively.
 There are around 30 quality wine areas; see the list below.

-Other names : For the age or maturation of a wine, there are the names Verde (green, no aging), Maduro (old or aged in barrel), Reserva (Red wines three years old, one bottle in one, white wine one year, six months in bottle), garrafeira (like Reserva and higher alcohol content) and Velho (Red wine three, white wine two years old).
+Other names : There are names for the age or maturation of a wine Verde (green, no aging), Maduro (old or aged in barrel), Reserva (Red wines three years old, one in bottle, white wine one year, six months in bottle), garrafeira (like Reserva and higher alcohol content) and Velho (Red wine three, white wine two years old).

-Below is a list of IGP and DOP areas in alphabetical order of the Portuguese regions (well-known wineries are listed there):
+The following is a list of the IGP and DOP areas alphabetically according to the Portuguese regions (well-known wineries are listed there):